tot-ra/clarifai-PR/README.md

 # clarifai-PR

-Adds automated AI pull request review using llama-2 model via clarifai.com platform.
-Easily installable in your github repo as an external workflow action
+Adds automated AI pull request review using LLM models available via clarifai.com platform (such as llama-2, gpt-4 etc) Easily installable in your github repo as an external workflow action

 ## Example usage